 If you’d rather go glamping: Check out Three Rivers Resort for cabin rentals that keep you close to nature.

-Wilderness Areas: Camping close to a lake or stream could allow human waste, urine, or trash to contaminate the water.
+Camping close to a lake or stream could allow human waste, urine, or trash to contaminate the water.
 Camp at least 200 ft. from all lakes or streams.
-Some highly trafficked areas have restrictions forbidding camping within a 1/4 mile or larger zone near to lakes/streams.
-Check with official sources to ensure you are not violating the backcountry rules.
+Some highly trafficked areas have restrictions forbidding camping within a 1/4 mile or larger zone near lakes or streams.
+Check with official sources to ensure you are not violating backcountry rules.
 For more information of proper recreation guidelines, check out Mountain Manners and brush up on Leave No Trace.

-For a map of established and dispersed campsites check out the link below.
+Click the map for more details.
 Red markers are established while the blue ones are dispersed.
-Camping map

 |H= Host||W = Water||T = Trash||R = Restroom/Toilet||A = Handicap Accessible|